Top Superbowl Food!

 Watch the oven-roasted beef brisket video now:

-6. SHRIMP CORN DOGS.
+5. BUFFALO SHRIMP HOOTERS-STYLE.
 Dewds.
 Are you hearing me on this?
-I said “shrimp” and “corn dogs” in the same sentence.
+I said “shrimp” and “Hooters” in the same sentence.
 IN THE SAME BREATH, even.
 I can’t understand why you’re not already eating these.
 Here, let me help:

 Even better, easy stuffed mushrooms.
 They are easy because you don’t have to cook anything first.
 You just jam some sausage in a mushroom and bake it.
 I heard that if you take a few minutes (5?
 10?) to soak the mushroom caps in white wine before stuffing and baking, they won’t get wrinkled up in the oven.
 I haven’t tried it, but I appreciate things that include more alcohol.